Aish11warya/Prodigy_Infotech_DataScience-Task1/README.md

 ##Tools & Libraries
 The following tools and libraries were used in this project:

-Jupyter Notebook for coding and experimentation
+- Jupyter Notebook

-Pandas for data manipulation and preprocessing
+- Pandas

-NumPy for numerical operations
+- NumPy

-Matplotlib & Seaborn for data visualization
+- Matplotlib & Seaborn